sonatype-nexus-community/nexus-development-guides/docs/format-plugin.md

 - Two things get saved to the database for each fetch, an [Asset and a Component](https://help.sonatype.com/display/NXRM3/Components%2C+Repositories%2C+and+Repository+Formats).
 In our Foo format example there is a 1-1 relationship between the assets and components.
 - If redeploy is enabled on a repository then assets can be updated.
 - The contents of the fetched package (its bytes) are written to the [Blob Store](https://help.sonatype.com/display/NXRM3/Repository+Management#RepositoryManagement-BlobStores).

+# Format specific considerations
+- Does the format store absolute URLs in its metadata?
+This could cause the format client to circumvent Nexus.